Predictions for Web Design in the Future

 Some companies have tried to make, but failed, code free design a norm in the web design industry.
 Webydo has had some success with their online studio.
 I’m expecting a few more code free design studio’s to pop up in the new year.

-With the web now being able to display almost any font style now using various technologies, I expect re-designed or new websites to utilize new and beautiful typography within their designs during 2014 that make their brand stand out.
+With the web now being able to display almost any font style now using various technologies, I expect re-designed or new websites to utilize new and beautiful typography within their designs that make their brand stand out.